mantidproject/documents/Design/Plotting/plotting_VSI_design.md

 Detailed Objectives
 ===================

-The following functionality should be provided:
+The following CLI functionality should be provided:

 1. Control which workspaces are to be shown.
 1. Add additional workspaces (peaks workspaces) perhaps through a